kallebdayan/harvardx-cs50-django/README.md

 # harvardx-cs50-django
-Web programming with Pyhon and Javascript Django Module
+Repository to course CS50's Web Programming with Python and JavaScript on EDX - HarvardX Web Programming with Python and JavaScript.

+Repositorio de arquivos de aula do curso - Django Module